3pm-on-github/mddr/README.md

 # MDDR v0.0.01B

-MDDR is a modder for spwn with multiple mods.<br>
+MDDR is a modding tool for spwn with multiple mods.<br>
 It currently has 2 preinstalled mods.

 # CHANGELOG: